-- Is the leader’s environment changing significantly to require a step-change in leadership?
+- Is your environment changing significantly to require a step-change in leadership?

 It is often difficult to release one frame of reference in favor of a new one.
-Coaching can help leaders adapt to significant new changes or demands in their work context, such as restructures, merger or acquisition activity, changes in the marketplace, and so on.
+Coaching can help you adapt to significant new changes or demands in your work context, such as restructures, merger or acquisition activity, changes in the marketplace, and so on.

-- Is the leader going through or being prepared for a significant change in responsibilities?
+- Are you going through or being prepared for a significant change in responsibilities?

 Coaching is an excellent choice to support leaders who are taking on significant new responsibilities in the organization, be it a promotion, a new initiative, or other scope-expanding changes.
 Complexity almost always increases as responsibilities increase, and coaching is useful to identify and navigate the new landscape.

-- Is the leader new to the organization or function?
+- Are you new to the organization or function?

-Leaders onboarding to a new organization, or a new part of their existing organization, often benefit from coaching.
-This is because the culture of the organization or the expectations of the role itself can be a big departure from what they’ve known and how they’ve operated.
+You can often benefit from coaching if you are onboarding to a new organization or to a new part of your existing organization.
+This is because the culture of the organization or the expectations of the role itself can be a big departure from what you’ve known and how you’ve operated.
 Often new leaders are brought in to initiate change.

-Previously high-performing leaders can suffer lapses due to a change in context or because they are experiencing personal difficulties.
-Coaching can help leaders become aware of their performance lapses and take steps to correct them, or step into their agency with a decision to depart
+Sometimes, previously high-performing leaders can suffer lapses due to a change in context or because you are experiencing personal difficulties.
+Coaching can help you become aware of your performance lapses and take steps to correct them, or step into your agency with a decision to depart.

 Finding the Right Coach

-A key concept for finding the right coach is fit and how comfortable the client feels with the person they’ll be working with.
-While the client should feel comfortable and able to be vulnerable with their coach, they’ll also want to choose someone who is going to help them move forward on their goals, which is the reason they came to coaching in the first place.
-This often involves the coach offering gentle challenges to the client’s thinking or observations they may not (initially) agree with.
-Clients should look for a coach who feels like the right balance of safety and challenge – where they can be themselves and grow into a bigger version of themselves.
+A key concept for finding the right coach is fit and how comfortable you feel with the person you’ll be working with.
+While you should feel comfortable and able to be vulnerable with your coach, you’ll also want to choose someone who is going to help you move forward on your goals, which is the reason you came to coaching in the first place.
+This often involves the coach offering gentle challenges to your thinking or observations that you may not (initially) agree with.
+Look for a coach who feels like the right balance of safety and challenge – where you can be yourself and grow into a bigger version of yourself.